Elleyes/sable-goldeneye/README.md

 # sable-goldeneye  | TO DO LIST | Melissa @morelme Elle @elleyes

-# To Do List
-## Description
+## Project Description

-Complete a to do list application that applies user stories.
+Complete a to do list application that applies user stories

 ## Tech Stack And Tools